-PIN NAME PIN DESCRIPTION 1 CH1+ Analog Input: Positive Input of the Differential Analog Input.
-2 CH1- Analog Input: Negative Input of the Differential Analog Input.
-3 CH2+ Analog Input: Positive Input of the Differential Analog Input.
-4 CH2- Analog Input: Negative Input of the Differential Analog Input.
-5 CH3+ Analog Input: Positive Input of the Differential Analog Input.
-6 CH3- Analog Input: Negative Input of the Differential Analog Input.
-7 +V {DD} Input: Power Supply Voltage, +5V.
-8 CLK Digital Input: Device System Clock.
+PIN NAME PIN DESCRIPTION 1 +V {IN} Analog Input: Positive Input of the Differential Analog Input 2 -V {IN} Analog Input: Negative Input of the Differential Analog Input.
+3 +V {DD} Input: Power-Supply Voltage, +5V 4 CLK Digital Input: Device System Clock.
 The system clock is in the form of a CMOS-compatible clock.
 This is a Schmitt-Trigger input.
-9 DOUT/DRDY Digital Output: Serial Data Output/Data Ready.
-This output indicates that a new output word is available from the ADS1253 data output register.
+5 DOUT/DRDY Digital Output: Serial Data Output/Data Ready.
+This output indicates that a new output word is available from the ADS1251 data output register.
 The serial data is clocked out of the serial data output shift register using SCLK.
-10 SCLK Digital Input: Serial Clock.
+6 SCLK Digital Input: Serial Clock.
 The serial clock is in the form of a CMOS-compatible clock.
 The serial clock operates independently from the system clock, therefore, it is possible to run SCLK at a higher frequency than CLK.
 The normal state of SCLK is LOW.
 Holding SCLK HIGH will either initiate a modulator reset for synchronizing multiple converters or enter power-down mode.
 This is a Schmitt-Trigger input.
-11 CHSEL1 Digital Input: Used to select analog input channel.
-This is a Schmitt-Trigger input.
-12 CHSEL0 Digital Input: Used to select analog input channel.
-This is a Schmitt-Trigger input.
-13 GND Input: Ground.
-14 15 V {REF} CH4- Analog Input: Reference Voltage Input.
-Analog Input: Negative Input of the Differential Analog Input.
-16 CH4+ Analog Input: Positive Input of the Differential Analog Input.
+7 GND Input: Ground 8 V{REF} Analog Input: Reference Voltage Input